 Below I’m using the lightest shade of Douce France under the brow bone and the middle shade on the eyelid and as a blush.
 Tutorial of this look here!

-NARS Douce France Trio Eyeshadow is available for a limited time at www.narscosmetics.com for $45.
+NARS Douce France Trio Eyeshadow is available for a limited time at narscosmetics.com for $45.

-Disclosure: This review includes products that were provided by the manufacturer/PR firm for consideration only.
+Disclosure: This review includes product that was provided by the manufacturer/PR firm for consideration only.
 It may also contain an affiliate link, which gives us a small commission if you purchase the item.
 Please see our Disclosure for more information.